rayzerbrain/sm64-nsp/README.md

 ## Controls

-Controls can be editted as per the PC port, tweak the `SM64CONF.TXT` which is created with defaults upon first run.
+Controls can be edited as per the PC port, tweak the `SM64CONF.TXT` which is created with defaults upon first run.

 ## Project Structure